 - (i) Father, including step father

 - (ii) Mother, including step mother

 - (iii) Son, including step son

 - (iv) Son's wife

 - (v) Daughter

 - (vi) Daughter's husband

 - (vii) Brother, including step brother

 - (viii) Sister, including step sister

 - (i) The term "acquire" simply means to come into possession of something.
-A thing that cannot be sold cannot be acquired5.
+A thing that cannot be sold cannot be acquired6.
 Thus, an acquisition would necessarily involve existence of two parties and a transfer of rights and/or obligations in a thing.
 In the context of section 192 of the Act, this transfer is between the company and the director and/or a person connected with a director.
 Such "director" is not restricted to being a director of the concerned company, but extends to director of a holding company, subsidiary or associate of the company under question.

+- (j) As provided in section 192 of the Act, the acquisition by/from the company has to be that of an "asset".
+Further, the term asset should be construed to have the same meaning as described in the Framework for Preparation and Presentation of Financial Statements, issued by the Institute of Chartered Accountants of India.
+The auditor would need to evaluate whether the subject matter of acquisition by/ from the company satisfies the characteristic of an "asset".

-5 Acquire. (n.d.)
+6 Acquire. (n.d.)
 A Law Dictionary, Adapted to the Constitution and Laws of the United States.
 By John Bouvier(1856).
 Retrieved March 26, 2016 from http://legal-dictionary.thefreedictionary.com/acquire.